iamshadmirza/Hashnode-Blog-Backup/ckpdyrmvw03im6ms167uq0uzl.md

 ## TIL: Difference between Omit and Exclude in TypeScript

-I was trying to use `Omit` utility type to create a mapped type and it was giving me an error.
+Hey everyone, I was trying to use `Omit` utility type to create a mapped type and it was giving me an error.
 Please consider the example below.

 ## The Problem